Experienced and accredited Kitchener family law mediators now offering affordable mediation services in-person and by Zoom video conference.

 Let's discuss some frequently used terms...

-For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
-We focus on sustainable collaboration that leads to creative solutions and consensual dispute resolution.
-We are confident that you will appreciate our professionalism and personalized service.
+For over 40 years, clients have trusted in our ability to help families resolve conflict and peacefully move forward from disputes.
 To benefit from our knowledge and experience with respect to family mediation as part of your separation or divorce, please contact 519-884-0034 or send us an email.